Why Am I Drawn to Emotionally Unavailable People?

 unresolved grief or trauma

-Without awareness, adult relationships may repeat emotional patterns learned within the original family system.
+Without awareness, adult relationships may recreate emotional patterns learned within the original family system.
 Sometimes the attraction itself reflects emotional entanglement with unresolved suffering or relational pain carried across generations.

-Relationship patterns often involve more than individual choices or compatibility.
-Family Constellations explores how recurring experiences in love, intimacy, rejection, emotional distance, or abandonment may reflect deeper family system dynamics.
-Bringing these patterns into awareness can help explain why similar relationship experiences continue to repeat despite sincere efforts to create something different.
+Bringing these dynamics into awareness can help explain why similar relationship experiences continue despite sincere efforts to create something different.

 Why Do I Attract Emotionally Unavailable Partners?